New Zealand Flax history

 Harakeke sustainable sourcing & extraction

 At Snowberry Gardens, we have over 5,000 Harakeke plants that flower between November and February flooding the gardens with vibrant orange red flowers.
-By March, the flowers dry and the seed pods are ready to be harvested by hand and separated by a unique artisanal method.
+By March, the flowers dry and the seed pods are ready to be harvested and separated by a unique artisanal method.
 The light-weight seeds are then cold pressed to produce 100% pure virgin Harakeke seed oil.
-The seed pods are then mulched and returned to the gardens as fertilizer.